Qian Daxin: Advocating Han Confucianism

-Qian Daxin was an advocate of Han Confucianism, as he liked its academic characteristic, which examined ancient texts as well as the name and characteristics of things.
-He also advocated Han Confucianism because it related to the past, the phonology of ancient text, and its similarity of the classic texts.
+Qian Daxin was an advocate of Han Confucianism, as he liked its academic characteristic, which examined ancient texts as well as the names and characteristics of things.
+He also advocated Han Confucianism because it related to the past, the phonology of ancient text, and its similarity to the classic texts.
 Qian Daxin also frequently preferred Han Confucianism over the newer Confucianism.

 Qian Daxin commented on the Han Confucianism classical studies, mostly commented on the technical level, in other words, mostly on the instrumental level.
 As for the ideology of the Han Confucianism classical studies, Qian rarely touched on.